Legal Status After a Dismissal

 Academic Dismissal Appeal

-As the study permit becomes invalid on the day which the permit holder is no longer enrolled at Northeastern University Canadian campus, international students need to apply for and be issued with a new study permit before they can resume their study with Northeastern, followed by a successful appeal.
+As the study permit becomes invalid on the day which the permit holder is no longer enrolled at Northeastern University Canadian campus, international students need to apply for and be issued with a new study permit before they can resume their study with Northeastern.
+Please contact OGS Canada team for further guidance on applying for a new study permit after your appeal has been granted.

 Students who wish to study at another institution will need to apply for a new study permit.
 Please consult with an immigration lawyer or a Regulated Canadian Immigration Consult on the next steps.